“Fit for 55” package gives increased recognition to the local level but fails to deliver systemic change

 locally-based energy systems will require an arsenal of measures that concretely and effectively support cities in

-.
+implementing this structural change.
 As our report shows, cities however

 lack the human, financial and technical means to do so.
 More thus needs to be